-Our menus are based on local ingredients - are unobtrusive, but taste heavenly!
+The menus are based on local ingredients – they are unobtrusive, but taste heavenly!
 The fisherman who delivers fresh fish from the boat every day is indispensable.
 The same goes for wild sheep flavors of western Norwegian archipelago and heather.
-Bekkjarvik has a high quality, without being snobby.

-The nature around Bekkjarvik is generous, here we harvest different species of fish, shells and shellfish.
-On the beautiful heather moors and in the forest, wild sheep and deer graze, and our chefs like to go out into the forest one early morning to gather wild ramsons and herbs.
+The nature around Bekkjarvik is generous, here different species of fish, shells and shellfish can be harvested.
+On the beautiful heather moors and in the forest, wild sheep and deer graze, and the chefs like to go out into the forest on an early morning to gather wild ramsons and herbs.

 Bekkjarvik Gjestgiveri offers various meeting- and conference rooms with good lighting and ventilation-conditions for up to 180 people.
 The conference department always have a representative available for helping with smaller or bigger issues.

 The premises are equipped with everything you expect from a modern conference venue.